jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 <html lang="{{ lang }}">
 ```

-In my case I didn't need to consider reading direction, however, this might be something that needs to be dynamically changed if translating to languages that switch between ltr and rtl.
+In my case I didn't need to consider reading direction, however, this might be something that needs to be dynamically changed if translating to languages that switch between `ltr` and `rtl`.
 This could also be added as a variable somewhere and then updated, for example:

 ```nunjucks
 <html lang="{{ lang }}" dir="{{ dir }}">